 Then called your doctor immediately.
 Some common causes of heart palpitations include:

 What is Vitamin D?

 Next, let’s get familiar with vitamin D. Vitamin D, also known as calciferol, is an important fat-soluble nutrient that has many functions within your body.
-It is actually also considered a hormone according to the Endocrine Society because it is formed in your liver and kidneys.
+It is actually considered a hormone according to the Endocrine Society because it is formed in our liver and kidneys.

 The active form of the hormone vitamin D is called calcitriol.

 Benefits of Vitamin D